Wales’ Relationship with the EU

 - Sustain and develop Wales’s engagement with European networks such as those promoting the work of Well-being Economy Governments and Linguistic Diversity.

-We will also explore the prospects for an independent Wales becoming a member of the European Free Trade Association, with a view to becoming part of the European Economic Area.
+We would also explore the prospects for an independent Wales becoming a member of the European Free Trade Association, with a view to becoming part of the European Economic Area.
 The statutory National Commission we shall establish to oversee the process leading to an independence referendum will conduct an in-depth exploration of this option.